racoci/DevNotes/Sem título.md

 Let's add a tag to all questions like 1.1.1, etc.
 Some questions I think I can already answer from the context I have, so I'll answer so you can make more specific questions:
 1.1.1 Preferably all of them
-1.1.2 We need to be flexible, so we should study a way to be compatible with both one-time and repeatble workflow
+1.1.2 We need to be flexible, so we should study a way to be compatible with both one-time and repeatable workflow
 1.1.3 That one we should probably keep
 1.2.1 That one we should probably keep and also ask how to generalize between projects
 1.2.2 Keep and also ask how to generalize between different projects